camunda/camunda-docs-manual/content/update/minor/713-to-714/_index.md

 Users that expect a case-sensitive result, will need to adjust their logic, or Task names and descriptions, for this change of behavior.

+# Connect Version in Existing Dependencies

+Camunda Connect dependency has been added to the process engine (`camunda-engine`) artifact.
+That changes the status of the dependency from optional to required.
+The respective upgrade guides of the application server installation have been updated accordingly to reflect the change.
+In case you already have a [Connect]({{< ref "/reference/connect/_index.md#maven-coordinates" >}}) dependencies (see the list below) to some of your projects, please consider consolidating the version of them with one that comes as dependency with the engine.

+List of the connect artifacts:

+* `camunda-connect-core`
+* `camunda-connect-connectors-all`
+* `camunda-connect-http-client`
+* `camunda-connect-soap-client`

+That will prevent inconsistencies on the system.
+Please note that Connect plugin component is still an optional dependency.